-The live karaoke band and digital caricature artists also kept the energy grooving in the background, and several customers and Trello team members sang their hearts out to hits from Bruno Mars, Queen, and NSYNC.
+The live karaoke band and digital caricature artists also kept the energy grooving in the background throughout the evening, and several customers and Trello team members sang their hearts out to hits from Bruno Mars, Queen, and NSYNC.

 And finally, the week ended with Bash–the annual end-of-Team party thrown by Atlassian which featured live professional performances including a BMX stunt show, an amazing band that took us through hit songs from the 70s through the early 2010s, and ballroom dance performances.